1978 Formula One season

+Mario Andretti won his first and only World Championship driving for Lotus-Ford.

+Andretti's teammate Ronnie Peterson (pictured in 1977) posthumously finished in second.
+He suffered a fatal crash at the Italian Grand Prix.

+Carlos Reutemann (pictured in 1976) finished third, driving for Ferrari.

 The 1978 Formula One season was the 32nd season of FIA Formula One motor racing.
 It featured the 1978 World Championship of F1 Drivers and the International Cup for F1 Constructors, contested concurrently over a sixteen race series which commenced on 15 January and ended on 8 October.
 The season also included the non-championship BRDC International Trophy.

-American Mario Andretti (on the right) won the Drivers' Championship, driving for John Player Team Lotus.

-Andretti's teammate Ronnie Peterson posthumously finished runner-up in the Drivers' Championship after being killed at the start in Italian Grand Prix.

-Argentinian Carlos Reutemann finished third for Ferrari.

-JPS-Lotus was awarded the 1978 International Cup for F1 Constructors.